computational-psychology/hrl/docs/templates/likert-responses.md

 informative.

 The recorded result is the integer position on the scale.
-What that integer means lives in `RESPONSE_OPTIONS`, so keep the two together when you analyse the data, and record the option list along with your results if you ever change it.
+What that integer means lives in `RESPONSE_OPTIONS`, so keep the two together when you analyze the data, and record the option list along with your results if you ever change it.